MicrosoftDocs/microsoft-365-docs/microsoft-365/frontline/deploy-shifts-at-scale.md

 ### Review and finish setup

 Review your settings.
-If you need to make changes, select **Back**, and edit the settings that you want.
+If you need to make changes, select **Back**, and change the settings that you want.
 When you're ready, select **Finish setup**.

 > [!NOTE]
 > If you haven’t deployed through the [deploy frontline dynamic teams](deploy-dynamic-teams-at-scale.md) experience in the Teams admin center, there may be an error after you finish the setup wizard.
 If an error occurs, wait 15 minutes and try again.